mlprojectrv/project_rv/report.md

 #  Data Preparation
 ###    Understanding the data
 Fortunately, the study provided the data we need, and we were able to get our hands on a fairly clean dataset.
-The data consist of 53 columns and 10 observation.
+The data consists of 53 columns and 10 observations.

 There are a few observations from the data.

 ### Observation{.tabset}
 #### The converting
-To accomplish our tasks, we needed the data to fit in four different machine learning algorithms, namely, Naïve Baynes (classifier), Decision tree (classifier), Neutral network classification, and lastly neutral network regression for the ensemble part.
-The data set contains numeric, categorical and nominal columns, with and binary target (recidivist or non-recidivist); we decided that we would have to convert our data to fit our models.
+To accomplish our tasks, we needed the data to fit in four different machine learning algorithms, namely, Naïve Bayes (classifier), Decision tree (classifier), Neural network (classifier), and lastly Neural Network (regressor) for the ensemble part.
+The data set contains numeric, categorical and nominal columns with the binary target columne (recidivist or non-recidivist); we decided that we would have to convert our data to fit our models.

 #### Original data(sample of 5)